ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-parameters.rst

 Behavior can be modified as well as by the :ref:`Q_RTL_MODE<Q_RTL_MODE>` and :ref:`Q_GUIDED_MODE<Q_GUIDED_MODE>` parameters.

+.. warning:: If you set :ref:`INITIAL_MODE<INITIAL_MODE>` to a VTOL mode, then switch to a fixed wing (other than MANUAL/ACRO/TRAINING) before arming, you will effectively be in a VTOL transition and when armed, the motors will spin up, and move, if tilted, to vertical.

 .. note::

    The QuadPlane code requires GPS lock for proper operation.
 This is